senimanjs/seniman/docs/event-system.md

 - [`onMouseEnter`](#onmouseenter)
 - [`onMouseLeave`](#onmouseleave)

-##### Note: Other standard browser events not currently listed here will shortly be supported.

 Let's go through how you'd handle these event types in Seniman.
 Note: familiarity with [`Client Functions`](/docs/client-functions) is helpful!